Sign up for a premium membership to the KIDS ART SPOT and enjoy our entire library of creative printables and guided art videos!

 MATERIALS

-*We used a foil-lined mini cake pan this time, but you can also use regular cake pans or muffin tins.
-We suggest lining it with foil first if you’re going to use the baking dish for food afterward.
-Or pick up some metal baking dishes as a thrift store or yard sale and dedicate them to crafting.
+*We suggest lining your pan with foil first if you’re going to use the baking dish for food afterward.
+Or pick up some metal baking dishes at a thrift store or yard sale and dedicate them to crafting.

 INSTRUCTIONS